dymmond/lilya/docs/en/docs/encoders.md

 The flexibility of Lilya allows you to be free and for Lilya not to be tight to any particular library.

+!!!
+Tip
+    You can replace other Encoders by providing a name attribute.
+    By default all encoders use their class-name as name.

 #### Custom encoders and responses